-Cash flow used in operations was \$3,892, compared to cash provided by operations of \$1,846 in the same period of the previous year.
-The year-over-year change is primarily driven from a decrease in net income and an increase in non-cash working capital, primarily from accounts receivable.
+Cash flow used in operations was \$1,133 compared to cash provided by operations of \$3,337 in the same period of the previous year.
+The year-over-year change is driven from a decrease in net income and an increase in non-cash working capital, primarily from accounts receivable which fluctuates based on customer terms, project specific milestones and status of projects as at the reporting date.

-The Company continues to meet its financial covenants, including the second quarter of fiscal 2024.
+The Company continues to meet its financial covenants, including the third quarter of fiscal 2024.